azabacher/fibaro/fibaro-nest-bridge/README.md

 * No support for multiple Nest thermostats
 * When the refresh token becomes invalid (eg. revoked by the user)
 * I'm sure there are other issues as well

+## Acknowledgements

+This code is based on the work done by [Guillaume Waignier](https://github.com/GuillaumeWaignier/fibaro/tree/master/quickApp/NestThermostat).
+He did most of the heavy lifting.
+Thanks!